Encanto as a Plural Allegory

 - Tio Bruno is a (pretty laid back and nice) rebel.
 He spoke truth to power, tried to open people's eyes.
 His gift, much like Antonio's gift where Antonio already liked animals, went along with his nature: he got the gift of Sight/prophecy.
 Like many rebels in a traumatized system, they see problems and try to sound the alarms and warn people so plans can be put into place, but they get reviled, excluded, demonized, blamed for their honesty and sometimes their awkward (and inappropriate) methods.
 Bruno ends up with a Kassandra complex: his prophesying makes him shunned and reviled, the villagers and crewmates made him out to be a bad person because he was calling things as he saw them, and they couldn't tell if he was predicting the future or making it happen.

 - Eventually they find out that Tio Bruno is a stowaway i.e. he's still in-system, but hiding and kinda stuck in the past.
+But he also has some idea of things going on (through the crack in the dining hall wall), and exerts some passive influence (Dolores can hear him in the background, talking to his rats, etc.).

 - The quest to find Tio Bruno is a rescue mission New.